TommyCoute/LMNOP/README.md

 2. lmnopActivity - contains methods for logging LMNOP user activity in Salesforce and passing custom variable dimensions to Google Analytics
 3. lmnopEmailer - contains static methods for sending email notifications to users and unregistered audience members
 4. lmnopRegistrationController - a modified version of the Salesforce-provided "CommunitiesSelfRegController", handles new user registration
-5. lmnopTest - code coverage for the above
+5. lmnopReminder - implements Schedulable apex, meant to run once an hour and send email reminders to all attendees where their movie night voting deadline is about 6 hours away
+    1. Scheduled via anonymous apex: `System.schedule('lmnop Reminder', '0 0 * * * ?', new lmnopReminder());`
 6. searchOmdbMock - HttpCalloutMock implementation test code for supporting lmnopTest (MovieNightExtension.searchOmdb())
 7. suggestMovieMock - HttpCalloutMock implementation test code for supporting lmnopTest (MovieNightExtension.suggestMovie())
+8. lmnopTest - code coverage for the above

 # Apex Triggers
 1. UserTrigger - generic trigger on User object, calls MovieNightExtension.updateContactWithUser(Trigger.new) after update to keep contact names synced with user names since both are referenced within LMNOP